elchininet/keep-texts-in-tabs/README.md

 [![Home Assistant Nightly Beta Tests](https://github.com/elchininet/keep-texts-in-tabs/actions/workflows/ha-beta-tests.yaml/badge.svg)](https://github.com/elchininet/keep-texts-in-tabs/actions/workflows/ha-beta-tests.yaml)

+> [!IMPORTANT]
+> If you have `Home Assistant` `2025.8.1` or greater installed, the minimum compatible version that you can install is `Keep Texts in Tabs Mode` `v3.0.0`.
+If you are in a lower version of `Home Assistant`, the latest compatible version that you can install is `v2.1.0`.

 In [Home Assistant] it is possible to create different [views] in a dashboard, each view will be accesible with a tab.

 ![image](images/header-texts.png)